billylo1/NearDrop/README.md

 The app lives in your menu bar and saves files to your downloads folder.
 It's that simple, really.

+## Difference between original NearDrop and my implementation

+Since author does not want these changes, I will keep them in this repo.

+- Implemented configuration.
+- You can change computer name
+- You can change notification type.
+Instead of MacOS notification you can switch to Alert dialog style

 ## Limitations

 * **Receive only**.
 For now.
 I haven't yet figured out how to make Android turn on the MDNS service and/or show the "a device nearby is sharing" notification.